codepath/android_guides/Creating-and-Using-Fragments.md

 There are two ways to add a fragment to an activity: dynamically using **Java** and statically using **XML**.

 Before embedding a "support" fragment in an Activity make sure the Activity is changed to extend from `FragmentActivity` which adds support for the fragment manager to all Android versions.
-Any activity using fragment should look like:
+Any activity using fragments should make sure to extend from `FragmentActivity`:

 ```java
 import android.support.v4.app.FragmentActivity;